harvester/cloud-provider-harvester/doc/load-balancer-request-parameters.md

 ### IPAM
 We can configure the IPAM mode by the annotation key `cloudprovider.harvesterhci.io/ipam`.
 Its value can be `pool` and `dhcp`.
 Defaults to `pool`.
-- pool: Users should configure an IP address pool in the Harvester.
+- pool: Users should configure an IP address pool in the Harvester in advance.
 The Harvester LoadBalancer will allocate an address from the IP address poll for the load balancer.

+   > Refer to the [guideline](https://github.com/kube-vip/kube-vip-cloud-provider#global-and-namespace-pools) about how to configure an IP address pool.

 - dhcp: It requires a DHCP server.
 The Harvester LoadBalancer will request an address for the service from the DHCP server.

 ### Health Check